 The family that plays together…

-After a fire took away their family home in Sandpoint, Idaho, the eight Birdsall siblings splintered across the United States, with band members James and Andrew moving to Chicago where they performed in a blues funk band together, Aaron moving to Seattle’s post-grunge scene to perform with an alt rock band and write, and the eldest sibling Jeremy starting a record label in Orlando, Florida.
+After a fire took away their family home in Sandpoint, Idaho, the eight Birdsall siblings splintered across the United States, with band members James and Andrew moving to Chicago where they performed in a blues funk band together, Aaron moving to Seattle’s post-grunge scene to perform with an alt rock band and write, and the eldest sibling Jeremy starting his professional music career and record label in Orlando, Florida.
 Aaron later partnered with Jeremy in forming the west coast division of Kavode Records before starting a label of his own, FM Inc.

 The birth of Flying Mammals